Nicolas Joly - Savennières Roche-aux-Moines Clos de la Bergerie 2023

 About the estate:

-The exceptional Coulée de Serrant vineyard stretches along the edge of a schist cliff that drops directly into the Loire River, near Angers.
-The nature of the site and the quality of its exposure have allowed it to stand out for centuries.
+The exceptional vineyard of La Coulée de Serrant stretches along the edge of a schist cliff that drops straight into the Loire River, near Angers.
+The unique terroir and the quality of its exposure have set it apart for centuries.
 Restored by Denise Joly in the 1960s, the estate was taken over by her son Nicolas.
-This brilliant innovator is a fundamentalist of biodynamic cultivation, which he has practiced at Coulée de Serrant since 1981.
-A portion of botrytized grapes (more or less pronounced depending on the vintage) gives these exceptional whites a baroque complexity of aromas and a unique fullness.
-Nicolas Joly's daughter, Virginie, is now in charge of the estate.
-Some wines, such as the 2016 or 2019, can be flamboyant, sculpted by an impressive concentration of dry extract.
+This brilliant innovator is a staunch advocate of biodynamic farming, which he has practiced at La Coulée de Serrant since 1981.
+A portion of botrytized grapes (more or less pronounced depending on the vintage) lends a baroque complexity of aromas and a singular richness to these extraordinary whites.
+Nicolas Joly’s daughter, Virginie, is now in charge of the estate.
+Some wines, such as the 2016 or 2019 vintages, can be flamboyant, shaped by an impressive concentration of dry extract.
 Others, such as the 2020, lack precision, which leaves us perplexed.
-These wines require lengthy aeration and a serving temperature of around 12 degrees, so not too cool.
+These wines require extensive aeration and a serving temperature of around 12 degrees—not too cool, in other words.
 They are even served at room temperature during tastings at the estate!

 Customer rating